lucidrains/x-transformers/README.md

 )
 ```

 If you wish to do something more sophisticated, say 3 layers, with each layer recurrent 4 times before onto the next, that is possible as well.
+Be aware the `layers_execute_order` is 0-indexed

 ```python
 import torch